Kieran Trippier

 Trippier started his career in the youth system at Manchester City but failed to make the breakthrough to the first team, having two loans at Championship club Barnsley.
 In 2011, he signed for Championship club Burnley on a season-long loan which was made permanent in January 2012 for an undisclosed fee.
 He was named in the Championship PFA Team of the Year for two consecutive seasons in 2012–13 and 2013–14.
 In 2014, he secured promotion with Burnley to the Premier League as the team finished runners-up in the Championship.
 A year later, he signed for Tottenham Hotspur for a £3.5 million fee.
 After four years in North London, during which he became part of the squad that finished as runners-up in the 2019 Champions League final, Trippier joined Spanish side Atlético Madrid, where he helped the team win the 2020–21 La Liga title.

 Trippier also represented England at all levels from under-18 to under-21, featuring in the 2009 UEFA European Under-19 Championship and 2009 FIFA U-20 World Cup.
-He made his senior international debut in June 2017 and was part of the team that reached the semi-finals of the 2018 FIFA World Cup.
+He made his debut for the senior international team in June 2017 and played in the 2018 FIFA World Cup, where he scored directly from a free kick in the semi-final.
+He was also included in England's squads for UEFA Euro 2020, the 2022 FIFA World Cup and UEFA Euro 2024.

 Early life

-Trippier was born in Bury, Greater Manchester, to Chris Trippier and Eleanor Lomax.
-His father is mixed race.
+Kieran John Trippier was born on 19 September 1990 in Bury, Greater Manchester, to Chris Trippier and Eleanor Lomax.
+His father is mixed race, and through him Trippier is of Jamaican descent.
 Trippier has three brothers, Chris, Curtis and Kelvin.
 He grew up in Summerseat in Ramsbottom, Greater Manchester, and attended Holcombe Brook Primary School until 2002, followed by Woodhey High School where he studied for five years and finished in 2007.
 He played in the school football team and helped them win the Bury Cup twice and Greater Manchester Trophy once.
 His family are Manchester United fans, and although he was scouted by United when he was eight, he chose to join Manchester City's academy as he knew a few friends there and it was local for him.

 Club career

 Manchester City

 Trippier joined Manchester City's academy at the age of nine, where he progressed through the ranks at the club, signing his first professional contract in 2007.
 In the 2007–08 season he became a regular in the reserve team and was part of the team that won the FA Youth Cup.
 In August 2009, he featured in the prestige friendly against FC Barcelona at the Camp Nou.
-He joined the first team for the pre-season tour of the United States in the summer of 2010.
+He joined the first team for the pre-season tour of the United States in 2010.